espressif/vscode-esp-idf-extension/docs/tutorial/debugging.md

 > **NOTE:** Currently the python package `pygdbmi` used by the debug adapter still depends on some Python 2.7 libraries (libpython2.7.so.1.0) so make sure that the Python executable in `idf.pythonBinPath` you use contains these libraries.
 This will be dropped in later versions of ESP-IDF.

 1. Configure, build and flash your project as explained in [Basic use tutorial](./basic_use.md).
 2. Set the proper values for openOCD Configuration files in the `idf.openOCDConfigs` configuration setting.
-You can choose a specific board listed in openOCD using **ESP-IDF: Select OpenOCD Board Configuration** or use **ESP-IDF: Device configuration** to manually set any value you desire.
+You can choose a specific board listed in openOCD using **ESP-IDF: Select OpenOCD Board Configuration** or use **ESP-IDF: Device Configuration** to manually set any value you desire.

-When you use **ESP-IDF: Set Espressif device target** the following files are set:
+When you use **ESP-IDF: Set Espressif Device Target** the following files are set:

 - Choosing esp32 as IDF_TARGET will set `idf.openOCDConfigs` to ["interface/ftdi/esp32_devkitj_v1.cfg", "target/esp32.cfg"]
 - Choosing esp32s2 as IDF_TARGET will set `idf.openOCDConfigs` to ["interface/ftdi/esp32_devkitj_v1.cfg", "target/esp32s2.cfg"]